avishvj/blog/avishvj/content/posts/rudin.md

   src="../../data/rudin/husky.png"
   class="class param"
   title="Figure 1."
-  caption="Using saliency maps, we cannot tell why this image has been labelled as a dog or a musical instrument since the explanations look the same.
+  caption="Using attention maps, we cannot tell why this image has been labelled as a dog or a musical instrument since the explanations look the same.
 Image from [1]." label="husky" alt="alt" link="link"